-"The procedures to be followed by the charter school and the entity granting the charter to resolve disputes relating to provisions of the charter."
+"The procedures to be followed by the charter school and the chartering authority to resolve disputes relating to provisions of the charter."
 (Ed.
-Code $\S$ 47605(b)(5)(N).)
+Code \S 47605(c)(5)(N).)

 General Provisions

 Any claim, controversy or dispute between the County and Charter School arising out of or relating to this Charter, except for any claim, controversy or dispute related to the authorization (non-renewal, revision and/or revocation) of this Charter, ("Dispute") shall be resolved pursuant to the terms of this Element 14.